-Stritch School of Medicine is dedicated to building a diverse and inclusive community that upholds access, equity, and excellence as core values.
-We believe that diversity and inclusion are integral to our mission of transformative education, innovative discovery, and service to others.
-Our Jesuit tradition calls all faculty, students, and staff to intentionally honor the dignity of all persons and to promote social justice.
+The Stritch School of Medicine (SSOM) is committed to building a diverse and inclusive community that upholds access, equity, and excellence as core values.
+We believe diversity and inclusion are essential to fulfilling our mission of transformative education, innovative discovery, and service to others.

+Our Jesuit tradition calls all faculty, students, and staff to intentionally honor the dignity of all persons-regardless of social, cultural, religious or political background or affiliation-and to promote social justice.